microsoft/winget-cli/doc/specs/#164 - PWA Support.md

 ### Reliability

 This is not expected to impact reliability.
-It will be available as an experimental feature so users can disable it any time.

 ### Compatibility